6 Key Markers for a Safe Scaffold Design

 1) Strong Materials

-Steel and aluminum reign supreme for those users who want to be able to access a safe scaffold design.
+Steel and aluminum reign supreme for those users who want to be able to access a standard scaffold design.
 These brands are able to showcase a degree of durability, strength and elasticity that makes for a perfect framework for professionals and DIY workers respectively.
 There are some other materials that could be deemed suitable under unique circumstances, identifying glass fibre, polyester and nylon as alternatives that can be sourced.
 With the aid of sound bracing, they will withstand severe weather conditions.

 2) Safe Establishment & Dismantling Process